chowbran/ZotPie-Public/README.txt

 Deliverable 2

+A pdf file containing our documents and our planning game video.
-This can be found in our Deliverable 2 folder
+This can be found in our Deliverable 2 folder/

 WEBSITE